-Simply put, in the world of independent film, “private equity” usually means a financial investment in your movie.
+Simply put, in the world of independent film, “private equity” means an investment in your movie.
 Aka somebody gives you money.
 There can be other contributions besides money, but let’s keep it simple for now.
+Money.

-If your Uncle Bob invests $10,000 in your movie, Uncle Bob becomes an equity investor in your movie.
-In exchange, Uncle Bob will get paid back from the profits, he’ll probably get a credit in your film, maybe executive producer or whatever, and he’ll get one form or another of “contingent compensation” from the profits of your movie, if any.
+So, if Uncle Bob invests $10,000 in your movie, Uncle Bob becomes an equity investor.
+In exchange, Uncle Bob will get paid back (maybe), he’ll probably get a screen credit, executive producer or whatever, and one form or another of “contingent compensation” from the profits of your movie, if any.
 More on that in a second.

-The point is, if you’re raising money for a film, you’re typically going to be searching for, and acquiring, equity investors.
+My point is, if you’re raising money for a film, you’re typically searching for equity investors.
 Uncle Bob, get out the checkbook.

-One way “not” to raise money for your film, is to run around your town with a script and attachment letters and start taking money from people.
+One way “not” to raise money for your film, is to run around with a script and attachment letters and start taking money from random people.
 Worse yet, take out newspaper ads for investors.
-This physically can be done, but the potential downside is jail.

 Raise the Money.

-If you want to raise money for your movie in the US via private equity investors, and you have competent counsel, you’re probably going to assemble documentation that is commonly called a “private placement memorandum.”
+If you want to raise money for your movie in the United States via private equity investors, and you have competent legal counsel, you’re probably going to assemble documentation that is commonly called a “private placement memorandum.”

-A PPM is simply a collection of documentation that explains your movie, your team, and the film industry to investors.
+A PPM is simply a collection of documentation that explains your movie, your production team, and the film industry (in general), to your investors.

-If properly drafted, your PPM will be highly customized to your movie, and it will give investors confidence and a solid understanding of your project, and the financial structure.
-They will not receive a guarantee that they will make money – there are many great things about the movies, but perfect financial predictability is not one of them.
-But they will have confidence that your film project is built to succeed, and that all financial aspects are fair, clear and transparent.
+If properly drafted, a PPM will be customized to your movie and will give your investors confidence and a solid understanding of your project and the financial structure.
+They will NOT get a guarantee they will make money – there are many great things about Hollywood, but perfect financial predictability for a specific film that is not shot yet, isn’t one of them.
+But – your investors will have confidence that your project is built to succeed, and the deal terms are fair, clear and transparent.

-My PPM will include items such as state and federal required investor notices, investment risk factors, professional bios of key producers and production team, cast attachments, a production timeline, a script synopsis, chain of title analysis, a director’s statement, description and updated description of the film business, offering information, use of proceeds, accounting information and most importantly, a clear financial map.
+A PPM includes items such as state and federal required investor notices, investment risk factors, professional bios of key producers and production team, cast attachments, a production timeline, a script synopsis, chain of title analysis, a director’s statement, description and updated description of the film business, offering information, use of proceeds, accounting information and most importantly, a clear financial map.

 Typically, when raising money through a PPM, I advise producers to structure it as a so-called mini-maxi.

-First, we devise the minimum budget, which is the lowest budget you still know with 100% certainty that you can finish and deliver the film.
+First, we devise your minimum budget, aka is the lowest budget you know with 100% certainty that you can finish and deliver your film to a distributor.

-Or maybe it suddenly becomes an award-winning six-episode season on Netflix.
-Which is genius.
+Or maybe it suddenly becomes an award-winning six-episode season on Netflix or Amazon.